flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 {{site.note.alert}}
-  If you write plugins for Flutter, you should know that the Android plugin API was upgraded to 2.0 in Flutter 1.12 to support [federated plugins][] and to make it easier to [test your plugin][].
+  If you write plugins for Flutter, you should know that the plugin API was upgraded to 2.0 in Flutter 1.12 to support [federated plugins][] and to make it easier to [test your plugin][].
   In Flutter 1.10, Flutter's pubspec format was updated to